It was on this solemn date

 There once was a gal named Sally

-Her hair was too long to tally
+Whose hair was too long to tally

 One night on a date

-She snagged the gate
+She snagged a gate

-And from peak she sank to valley.
+And sank from peak to valley.

 —holden klass